Recipe: Potato Soup with Shrimp

-In a 4-quart saucepan, melt the butter and sauté the onion and carrots until both are slightly tender: about 5 minutes.
-Whisk in the flour and cook for 1 minute.
-Add the potatoes, milk, and dissolved bouillon cubes.
+In a 4-quart saucepan, melt the butter and sauté the onion and carrots until both are slightly tender: about five minutes.
+Whisk in the flour and cook for one minute.
+Add the potatoes, milk and dissolved bouillon cubes.
 Cook over medium heat for 15 minutes until the potatoes are very soft and some of them have begun to dissolve into mush.
-Add the half-and-half, salt, and pepper.
+Add the half-and-half, salt and pepper.

-In a small saucepan, bring 2 cups lightly salted water to a boil.
+In a small saucepan, bring two cups of lightly salted water to a boil.
 Add the shrimp all at once and stir well.
-Watch the shrimp closely; as soon as they all turn pink, about 2 to 3 minutes, turn off the heat and drain.
+Watch the shrimp closely; as soon as they all turn pink, about two to three minutes, turn off the heat and drain.
 The shrimp should be slightly undercooked.
-When they are cool, peel them, and chop roughly into big chunks.
+When they are cool, peel them and chop them roughly into big chunks.
 Add the shrimp to the soup and stir well.
 Serve the soup sprinkled with bacon bits and grated cheese.
 Garnish with dill sprigs, if desired.

 Recipe by Paula Deen